 1. Outline

 KISTEC is free for everyone.
-There are two ways to use it: by downloading it or using it on Jupyter Notebook.
-Please refer to Section 5 for downloading and Section 6 for using it on Jupyter Notebook.
+Please refer to Section 5 for downloading it.
+Also, online query system (the KISTEC online) is currently under construction.
+Once completed, it will be released in Section 6.
 Please read the terms and conditions in Section 9 before using it.

 This project has been approved by the KIT Research Ethics Review Board.
 Only the speech responses from examinees who have agreed to the project are used for the corpus.